kapgatevedant/weather-application/README.md

 *I have created this simple project as part of my first task under CodeClause Internship*

-This is the code for my weather API apllication project.
+This is the code for a weather apllication project.
 I have used HTML, CSS and Javascript in order to create a simple webpage that fetches forecast on demand.
 The API key was obtained from openweathermaps.org